-Making Changes to the EndNote Library
+Making Changes in the EndNote Library

-Editing a Reference in the Library with OpenOffice Writer
+Editing a Reference in the Library with Apple Pages

-You may insert a citation into an OpenOffice Writer document, and then later edit the corresponding reference in EndNote.
-Are those changes reflected in your Writer document?
+You may insert a citation in a Pages document, and then later edit the corresponding reference in EndNote.
+Are those changes reflected in your Pages document?